 Its goal is to determine the existence and extent of any asbestos-containing materials (ACMs) in the structure that could be damaged or disturbed during routine use, maintenance, or new installations, as well as to evaluate its state.
 It might entail a little intrusive work and some disruption.

 Absolutely no work should be undertaken on properties constructed pre the year 2000 without some form of asbestos register, survey or appropriate assessment.

 Furthermore, In the majority of cases, this will need to be undertaken by an appropriately trained individual, usually an asbestos surveyor.

 Any work on asbestos containing materials must only be conducted by a licensed HSE contractor or an appropriately trained individual.

 Asbestos awareness training is the wrong type of training if you are required to undertake work on an asbestos containing material.

-Get in touch for free advice
+Get in touch for advice on CAR 2012

 If you are a duty holder (or unsure if you are the duty holder), an employer or an employee, then you are likely to fit into the picture in some way and the control of asbestos regulations will apply to you.

 At RB Asbestos Consultants we have been helping with these compliance issues for more than thirty years.
 We know that the subject can be confusing and people may need our advice.

 Hopefully this article will have answered your question regarding ‘who does the control of asbestos regulations apply to?’, but should you require any further clarification, then our advice is free and any of our team of surveyors and office staff will be happy to help you should you require professional advice.